-Lecturer Sivacarendran Balendhran is a Lecturer in Electrical and Electronic Engineering, at the Faculty of Faculty of Engineering and Information Technology, The University of Melbourne.
+Sivacarendran Balendhran is a Lecturer in Electrical and Electronic Engineering, at the Faculty of Faculty of Engineering and Information Technology, The University of Melbourne.
 Prior to this, he was a Research Fellow in Nano-optics, DECRA Fellow and a Churchill Fellow.
 He received his Ph.D. in Electrical and Electronic Engineering in 2013 from RMIT University, with a focus on 2D materials of electronic applications.
-His research interests include two-dimensional electronic devices and sensor development.
+His research interests include two-dimensional materials, infrared detectors, optoelectronic devices and sensor development.